ANSHURAJ11/LAMMPSatOU/README.md

 In the directory on OSCER, `oscer_gsfe`, you will find a lot of dump files, which contain information of atomic positions.
 To visualize these files, download them, via Filezilla, to your local computer.
 Then install [OVITO](http://www.ovito.org/) on your computer.
 Read [this page](http://www.ovito.org/docs/current/) to learn how to use it.

-## Another example: Calculating the Peierls stress of a screw dislocation in a BCC metal
+## Example 2: Calculating the Peierls stress of a screw dislocation in a BCC metal

 First, to understand dislocations, I recommend these readings depending on how much you already know and how much more you want to know.